Who needs to file a tax return?

 The UK tax year runs from 6th April to the 5th April the following year.
 Individuals will therefore need to assess their tax position during this period to establish whether a tax return is due.

-If you are submitting a tax return for the first time, you will firstly need to register for self-assessment.
+If you are submitting a tax return for the first time, you will need to register for self-assessment.
 This must be completed by 5th October following the end of the tax year for which a tax return is required.
-For example, if you need to submit a tax return for the tax year ended 5th April 2024, you will need to register for self-assessment by 5th October 2024.
+For example, if you need to submit a tax return for the tax year ended 5th April 2026, you will need to register for self-assessment by 5th October 2026.

 If you are submitting your tax return on paper this will need to be with HMRC by midnight on 31st October following the end of the tax year.
 For those submitting their returns online, either using their Government Gateway account or commercial software, the deadline for submitting your return is extended to midnight on 31st January following the end of the tax year.